AgileProjectsLtd/popcheck-lambda/README.md

 1. Choose *Upload a .ZIP file* and select the file you created on your local machine called popcheck-lambda.zip
 1. Chnage the Handler to be the name of the js file you are using.
 For example if you are using 'visitsCompleted.js' this becomes 'visitsCompleted.handler'
 1. Choose the existing role you created called 'popcheck_role'
-1. Under *Advanced Settings* set the *Timeout* to 5 minutes.
-This is the maximum allowed by AWS (at time of writing)
 1. Leave all the other settings as their defaults and click Next
 1. Click *Create function*